 Since 1986, people have been coming from all around the world to Howard Days to celebrate the life and writings of acclaimed author Robert E. Howard.
 Held at the Robert E. Howard House & Museum in Cross Plains, Texas, it is a two-day gathering of fans, scholars, writers, artists, historians and enthusiasts, all gathered together in fellowship to celebrate and discuss the life, work and legacy of the incomparable American Original, Robert E. Howard.

 For fans of Ol’ Two-Gun Bob Howard, it is a unique get-together, unlike any other fan "convention".
-In a sense, it's more like a friendly family reunion of sorts.
+In a sense, it's more like a friendly family reunion.
 All the activities at Howard Days, with one exception, take place at no cost.
 The Museum is open to all, the tours of the house and grounds are free (as is the parking!) and the adjacent Alla Ray Morris Pavilion is available for all to enjoy a respite from the hot Texas sun while enjoying a cool drink.
+And now, with ceiling fans installed, the Pavilion is THE place to be during Howard Days!

 The only real "fee" for the whole weekend is for the Friday night Celebration Banquet, held at the Cross Plains Community Center.
 Registration for this is required, as seats are limited at the Banquet, but this money also helps to pay for cool drinks, Friday morning doughnuts, coffee and a Hot Dog Lunch.

-Note: the Howard House is also open to the public on Thursday from 2 – 4 pm, so you’ll have extra time to enjoy it!
+The Howard House & Museum is also open to the public on Thursday June 12th from 2 – 4 pm, so you’ll have extra time to enjoy it!
+Come before 2 and stay as long as you like!
 The Pavilion is open all day on Thursday, Friday and Saturday.

 Come and walk through the streets where Howard dreamed his fantastic adventures, visit the House and gaze upon the exact spot where he wrote them.
-In 2024, you will able to view (and sit at!) the actual table that Howard wrote on!
+In 2024, Howard's original writing table was returned to the Museum and you can actually sit at the table where he wrote his wonderful works.
 View some of the inspiring books he owned which are now on permanent display at the Howard House.
 Read aloud his poetry from the porch of the house where it was created.
 Walk in his footsteps around the House and all over the town of Cross Plains.
 Tour the countryside that Howard called home.

 You can also pick up a Howard Museum brochure, which has now been translated into NINE languages!